Decoding algorithms for surface codes: Decoders for surface codes

 \subsubsection{Enhanced Belief Propagation: Quantum Ordered Statistics Decoding}

 The post-processing algorithm known as Ordered Statistics Decoding (OSD) \cite{osdclassic1, osdclassic2} was originally designed to improve the performance of small classical codes, as well as to lower the error floors of certain LDPC codes.
 It was later adapted to the quantum paradigm by Panteleev and Kalachev in \cite{qldpc2}, where the authors successfully devised the so called qOSD routine via specific modifications to the classical OSD algorithm.
-In a similar fashion to other post-processing routines for sparse quantum codes, qOSD only works in conjunction with a BP decoder; i.e., it requires the soft outputs of a BP decoder\footnote{Or any other decoder capable of yielding soft values as its output.
-Soft in this context means that the hard decisions on the most probable error have not been taken so essentially it is aprobability distribution.} in order to function.
+In a similar fashion to other post-processing routines for sparse quantum codes, qOSD only works in conjunction with a BP decoder; i.e., it requires the {marginal probability} outputs of a BP decoder\footnote{Or any other decoder capable of yielding soft values as its output.
+Soft in this context means that the hard decisions on the most probable error have not been taken so essentially it is a probability distribution.} in order to function.
 For this reason, the decoding routine that combines both BP and qOSD is generally referred to as BP-OSD.
 In later work, BP-OSD was shown to work well for Toric codes and a novel class of semi-topological codes \cite{osd}, and recently, it has also been shown to be a valid decoding strategy for bias-tailored QLDPC codes \cite{bias}.
-The authors of \cite{osd} also made their implementation of BP-OSD public, which marked the first open-source demonstration of this decoding algorithm.